mgaudin/Hy2roresO/docs/dev-docs/approach_strategy.rst

 These criteria are in priority order: each criterion applies if the previous criteria are not met.

 The algorithm actually takes into account the following criteria:
- - The names of the edges exist (name field given as input through the launcher), and the name of the outgoing edge is exactly the same as one of its incoming edges.
+ - The names of the edges exist (name field given as input through the launcher), and **the name of the outgoing edge is exactly the same as one of its incoming edges**.

 .. note::
    As for now, there is no other test on the strings than strict equality.
 Therefore, any typing error, an upper/lower case difference, etc. will not allow to match the names.
 Tests on toponym similarity could improve this criterion (see Perspectives_).
 Beware also that strings such as "NR" or "N/A" that indicate unknown toponyms will be detected as identical names.
 We chose not to implement a criterion to eliminate this case as writing conventions in the database may differ.

- - One of the incoming strokes is at least 3 times longer than the other incoming strokes.
+ - One of the incoming strokes is **at least 3 times longer** than the other incoming strokes.
- - The stroke that forms an angle with the downstream edge that is the closest to 180 degrees.
+ - The stroke that **forms an angle with the downstream edge that is the closest to 180 degrees**.

 The flow criterion is pushed aside as such data is rarely available and if it is, it does not follow a regular writing convention (see Perspectives_).
 .. _Perspectives: ../dev-docs/perspectives.html